dbooyah93/Sutherlands-movie-api/README.md

 # Sutherlands-movie-api

-A front-end application to return information on a movie parsed from the themoviedb.org database
+A front-end application to return information on a movie parsed from the themoviedb.org database.

+## A demo

+During work hours [this link](http://18.221.179.187:3000/) http://18.221.179.187:3000/ should be working able to take you to the application deployed over AWS.

 ### themoviedb.org end point looks like this